SB LiMotive

-SB LiMotive was a 50:50 joint venture between Bosch and Samsung SDI, established in June 2008 to develop and manufacture lithium-ion batteries for hybrid-, plug-in hybrid and electric vehicles.
+SB LiMotive was a 50:50 joint venture between Bosch and Samsung SDI, established in June 2008 to develop and manufacture lithium-ion batteries for hybrid, plug-in hybrid and electric vehicles.
 The partnership was officially ended in September 2012, after which both companies continued their automotive battery operations independently.

-Milestones
+History

-In September 1980, SB LiMotive Co.
+In September 2008, SB LiMotive Co.
 Ltd. started its operations in Korea.
-About one month later, the German subsidiary SB LiMotive Germany GmbH was founded.
-In July 2009, SB LiMotive acquired US-American battery manufacturer Cobasys LLC.
+In October, the German subsidiary SB LiMotive Germany GmbH was founded.
+In July 2009, SB LiMotive acquired US-American battery manufacturer Cobasys.
 The groundbreaking of the cell manufacturing plant in Ulsan, Korea was two months later.
 In November 2010, the plant's inauguration took place.

-Locations
+In September 2012, the dissolution of the joint venture was announced.
+Bosch received $95 million from Samsung for its half.
+Samsung kept the lithium-ion cell production site in Ulsan and the development center in Giheung.
+Bosch absorbed the battery-system business section in Stuttgart-Feuerbach.
+American company Cobasys LLC was integrated into Bosch.
+The partners agreed to a mutual access to their about 3000 patents.

+Operations

+SB LiMotive provided lithium-ion energy storage solutions from single cells to complete battery systems.
+Additionally, the joint venture supported customers with engineering services for software, battery management services and cooling systems.

-Headquarters and cell development are located in Yongin, Gyeonggi-do, South Korea.
-At the second Korean site in Ulsan, the cell manufacturing plant was constructed in just 9 months.
-Lithium-ion cells for pre-series projects are being manufactured there since 2010 and series production will start in 2011.
-In Stuttgart-Feuerbach, Germany, battery systems are developed and prototypes built.
-At its location in Germany, SB LiMotive has also built up a global team for sales, marketing, and management of key accounts.
+Headquarters and cell development were located in Yongin, Gyeonggi-do, South Korea.
+At the second Korean site in Ulsan, the cell manufacturing plant was constructed in 9 months.
+Lithium-ion cells for pre-series projects were manufactured there since 2010 with series production planned for 2011.
+In Stuttgart-Feuerbach, Germany, battery systems were developed and prototypes were built.
+At its location in Germany, SB LiMotive also built a global team for sales, marketing, and management of key accounts.
 In 2009, SB LiMotive acquired the U.S. company Cobasys with its two sites in Orion Township, Michigan, and Springboro, Ohio.
-Nickel-metal hydride batteries are being manufactured there and the location is now also used to support customers with the engineering of lithium-ion battery packs.
-At all locations, SB LiMotive employs worldwide some 700 associates in total (as of end of 2010).
+Nickel-metal hydride batteries were being manufactured there, and the location was used to support customers with the engineering of lithium-ion battery packs.
+At all locations, SB LiMotive employed worldwide some 700 associates in total (as of end of 2010).

-Portfolio

-SB LiMotive provides lithium-ion energy storage solutions from single cells to complete battery systems.
-They can be used in all vehicles from micro-hybrid to full electric vehicles.
-Additionally, the joint venture supports its customers with engineering services for software, battery management services and cooling systems.

-Ownership Structure

-SB LiMotive is a 50:50 joint venture between Samsung SDI and Robert Bosch GmbH.
-Mr. Jingun Lee is President of SB LiMotive and Dr. Joachim Fetzer is Executive Vice President.

 Customers

-SB LiMotive will supply lithium-ion battery cells to BMW for its electric vehicles, which are part of the "Megacity Vehicle" project.
-The German automaker will install the battery cells into the EVs, which will go into series production in 2013.
+SB LiMotive planned to supply lithium-ion battery cells to BMW for its electric vehicles, which are part of the "Megacity Vehicles" project.